-Teradata and Snowflake are key competitors in the data warehousing category.
-Snowflake seems to have the upper hand with its flexibility, ease of scaling, and efficient pricing model.
+Teradata and Snowflake are competitors in the data warehousing category.
+Snowflake appears to have the upper hand due to its flexibility and scalability, which are beneficial for businesses looking to expand dynamically without hefty costs.

 I received great support in migrating data to Snowflake, with quick responses and innovative solutions.